Health & Wellbeing Service

 Your intake of Protein, calcium, magnesium and iron are also important at this stage and the vitamins A, B6, B12, C, D, E and K to prevent cleft palate, hydrocephalus (water on the brain), Siamese twins and kidney, limb, eye and brain malformation.

 If you are concerned that you may be lacking in certain nutrients, a hair mineral analysis would be useful at this stage.
 A sample of hair is required and sent to a laboratory which tests for mineral levels and also toxic metals.
-This is available from Foresight and more information can be found here.

 A Vitamin D test (25 Hydroxy Vitamin D) would also be useful as a low Vitamin D level has been implicated in infertility, miscarriage and birth defects.
 Tests for Candida (overgrowth of yeasts) and Vitamin B12 deficiency (Intrinsic Factor Antibodies) may help identify potential problems that affect fertility, too.
 Addressing these issues before becoming pregnant may save a lot of heart ache later.